Security system installation: DIY versus professional

-- Harder to transfer: Since many professionally installed systems are designed specially for the home you’re in, they can be hard to transfer to another house.
+- Harder to transfer: Since many professionally installed systems are designed especially for the home you’re in, they can be hard to transfer to another house.

-- May require a long contract: Although companies are starting to move away from lengthy contracts, there are still some that want you to sign a multiple-year service contract.
+- May require a long contract: Although companies are starting to move away from lengthy contracts, there are still some that want you to sign a several-year service contract.

 Yes, but not all companies provide this option.
 Most DIY companies offer self-monitoring for a small yearly fee.
 Professional monitoring will cost you more.

 Can I monitor my own home security system?